Dartmouth Computer Science report TR97-326

 Mobile agents are programs that can migrate from machine to machine in a heterogeneous, partially disconnected network.
 As mobile agents move across a network, they consume resources.
 We discuss a system for controlling the activities of mobile agents that uses electronic cash, a banking system, and a set of resource managers.
 We describe protocols for transactions between agents.
 We present fixed-pricing and dynamic-pricing policies for resources.
 We focus on and analyze the sealed-bid second-price auction as a mechanism for dynamic pricing.

 Bredin, Jonathan; Kotz, David; and Rus, Daniela, "Market-based Resource Control for Mobile Agents" (1997).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3241.